bhauman/figwheel-main/docs/docs/code_splitting.md

 ### Build and start a REPL

 Note that we haven't created a [host HTML page][host-page-doc] for our build yet.
-The Figwheel default dev page work and host a REPL for your `:modules` build.
+The Figwheel default dev page should work and host a REPL for your `:modules` build.

 To begin just start the build as usual: